andela/assessment-questions/git/git.md

 	- `git fetch origin master` (correct)

-11. You are working on a project with a collleague.
+11. You are working on a project with a colleague.
 She created a feature branch (feature/user-profile) and pushed it to the repository.
 What single command can you run to pull and create that remote branch locally?
 	- `git pull --rebase origin feature/user-profile`
 	- `git pull origin feature/user-profile`
 	- `git checkout -b feature/user-profile origin feature/user-profile` (correct)

+12. How do you undo a branch merge?
+	- `git merge --undo`
+	- `git merge --abort` (correct)
+	- `git undo merge`
+	- `git merge undo`

+13. Other than `git merge`, which other command is used for integrating changes from one branch to another?
+	- git join
+	- **git rebase**
+	- git checkout
+	- git squash

-12. Which of the following is not a Git Workflow?
+14. Which of the following is not a Git Workflow?
 	- Anarchy Workflow
 	- Centralized Workflow
 	- Integration-Manager Workflow
 	- Dictator and Lieutenants Workflow

+15. What's the name of scripts that run automatically every time a particular event occurs in a Git repository?
+	- pre-commit scripts
+	- Git bash
+	- Git bang
+	- **Git hooks**